 Pete Howard, Dora, Missouri, Oct.
 12.-Our meeting closed the 10th. inst., with Bro.
 Waters doing the preaching.
 The results were 4 restored and 1 baptized.
 Bro.
-Ray Nichols preached one tainly appreciate the effort that is now being sermon for us.
+Ray Nichols preached one sermon for us.
 The church seems strengthened.
 Let us work as never before, brethren.
 Fray for us.
 I hope we can continue the mission work.